teusH/MySense/README.pi.md

 *notice*: and  knowing PI login/passwd can log into your PI via ssh!

 Maybe you should better use *ssh tunneling* (please complete this one)

+Or use *TeamViewer*, which is also free for private use.

 ### USERS:
 Install Internet of Sense user say *ios* (full name Internet of Sense):